How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Sensitivity to New Physics

-The projected sensitivity reach exceeds the existing constraints for all three models by about an order of magnitude at least.
+For comparison, we show limits from a search for hidden photons by BaBar~\cite{BaBar:2017tiz}, limits from beam-dumps experiments E787, E949~\cite{Davoudiasl:2014kua,Essig:2013vha, E787:2004ovg, BNL-E949:2009dza} and NA64~\cite{Banerjee:2019pds}.
+The centre plots shows BaBar limits on axions from single-photon decays of $\Upsilon(1)$~\cite{BaBar:2008aby} and mono-photon searches by LEP~\cite{Fox:2011fx,DELPHI:2008uka}, taken from~\cite{Dolan:2017osp}, as well as constraints from the supernova SN1987A~\cite{Chang:2016ntp, Lucente:2021hbp}.
+In the right panel we show the bounds from the neutrinoless double-beta decay experiment Gerda~\cite{GERDA:2020emj}, the helioscope Edelweiss~\cite{EDELWEISS:2018tde} taken from~\cite{Bauer:2021mvw}, together with the bounds by NA64~\cite{NA64:2020qwq}, BaBar~\cite{BaBar:2017tiz} and LEP~\cite{DELPHI:2008uka}, taken from~\cite{Darme:2020sjf}.
+Note that the bounds from Edelweiss and Gerda require the axion to be stable on astrophysical scales and therefore only constrain $m_a< 2m_e$. \\ The projected sensitivity reach exceeds the existing constraints for all three models by about an order of magnitude at least.
 In all models the sensitivity drops with larger mass $m_X$ for which backgrounds are larger.
-For the case of axion-strahlung shown in the centre panel, this drop is particularly steep, because the cross section drops for large masses as shown in the right panel of Figure~\ref{fig:diffcs}.
-The slight improvement of sensitivity for masses $m_X>6$ GeV is a consequence of the better trigger sensitivity.\\ Our results can be compared with previous analyses of the sensitivity reach of Belle II.
-Our analysis largely follows~\cite{Belle-II:2018jsg}, that also sets constraints on an invisible spin 1 state with the main difference that we employ the additional mass-dependent cut on $E_\text{CMS}$.
-As a consequence we obtain projections roughly a factor three better.
+For the case of axion-strahlung shown in the centre panel, this drop is particularly steep, because the cross-section drops for large masses as shown in the right panel of Figure~\ref{fig:diffcs}.
+The slight improvement of sensitivity for masses $m_X>6$ GeV is a consequence of the better trigger sensitivity.
+Note that the projected sensitivity for masses $m_X<2$ GeV at $50$ ab$^{-1}$ can only be achieved if backgrounds from cosmic rays are fully understood~\cite{Belle-II:2022cgf}. \\ Our results can be compared with previous analyses of the sensitivity reach of Belle II.
+Our analysis largely follows~\cite{Belle-II:2018jsg}, that also sets constraints on an invisible spin 1 state with the main differences that we implement different $\theta_{\text{lab}}-E_\text{CMS}$ cut functions and a constant mass-dependent window as opposed to previous estimates in~\cite{Belle-II:2018jsg} that consider higher-order effects and a more sophisticated detector simulation.
+As a consequence, we obtain projections roughly a factor three better.
 An analysis that translates this projection for the case of axions produced in axion-strahlung can be found in~\cite{Dolan:2017osp, Darme:2020sjf}.
 The improvement with the method we used is again roughly a factor three in the projected sensitivity, consistent with the hidden photon case.
-A recast for axions interacting with electrons has been performed in~\cite{Darme:2020sjf} and we find again that our projections are roughly 3-4 times better using the improved cuts. \\ If a signal is observed at Belle II it is possible to determine whether the invisible state is a vector boson ($c_X$), an axion interacting with photons ($c_\gamma$) or an axion interacting with electrons ($c_e$).
-The angular distribution of the signal events can distinguish between $c_\gamma$ and ${c_e,c_X}$, whereas the polarization of the beams suppresses the signal for ${c_X,c_\gamma}$ and doesn't affect the signal for ${c_e}$.
+A recast for axions interacting with electrons has been performed in~\cite{Darme:2020sjf}, and we find again that our projections are roughly 3–4 times better using the improved cuts. \\ If a signal is observed at Belle II, it is possible in principle to determine whether the invisible state is a vector boson ($c_X$), an axion interacting with photons ($c_\gamma$), or an axion interacting with electrons ($c_e$).
+The angular distribution of the signal events can distinguish between $c_\gamma$ and ${c_e,c_X}$, whereas the beam polarization suppresses the signal for ${c_X,c_\gamma}$ and doesn't affect the signal for ${c_e}$.